Major Esports Tournaments and Leagues

 |Kiev Major||April 2017||National Palace of Arts – Kiev, Ukraine||Professional Gamers League||OG|

 The format for the League of Legends World Championship has changed a few times over the years.
-As it stands, 16 teams qualify for the tournament based on their performances in regional leagues.
+As it stands, 24 teams qualified for the tournament based on their performances in regional leagues in 2017.
 The following leagues all have either two or three automatic qualifiers:

 The remaining spots at the tournament are determined by a playoff system known as the International Wildcard Qualifiers.
 Successful teams from the following leagues are entered into the playoffs: